Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 November 2024 10.39.45 UTC
+- WIB: Rabu, 27 November 2024 11.31.07 UTC
-- WITA: Rabu, 27 November 2024 11.39.45 UTC
+- WITA: Rabu, 27 November 2024 12.31.07 UTC
-- WIT: Rabu, 27 November 2024 12.39.45 UTC
+- WIT: Rabu, 27 November 2024 13.31.07 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship